 There were two plenary speakers:

-Dr. Richard Pyle and George Dyson were the plenary speakers.
+Dr. Richard Pyle:

 Richard Pyle's main field of expertise involves the taxonomy and biogeography of coral-reef fishes.
 His other areas of interest include the use of advanced diving technology to document biodiversity inhabiting deeper regions of tropical coral reefs, and also the development of computer database systems (and associated data standards) for managing biodiversity information.He earned his PhD under the guidance of John E. Randall, and has worked in the Department of Natural Sciences at Bishop Museum since 1986.
 He has authored over a hundred scientific, technical, and popular articles, has been featured in dozens of documentary films, and has received a number of significant awards for his achievements.
 Pyle is also a commissioner of the International Commission on Zoological Nomenclature.

+George Dyson:

 George Dyson is a historian of technology whose interests have included the development (and redevelopment) of the Aleut kayak (Baidarka, 1986), the evolution of digital computing and telecommunications (Darwin Among the Machines, 1997), and the exploration of space (Project Orion, 2002).
 Turing’s Cathedral, “a creation myth for the digital universe,” will be published by Pantheon (USA) and Penguin (UK) in January 2012.

 There were four panels:

 Research, Informatics, and the Published Record.
 The panelists were Dr. Sandra Knapp (Natural History Museum), Dr. Stanley Blum (California Academy of Science), Dr. Donat Agosti (American Museum of Natural History), and Dr. Elycia Wallis (Museum Victoria).
 Publishers, Aggregators, and Authors - New Models and Access.
 The panelists were Susan Skomal (BioOne), Jan Reichelt (Mendeley), Lyubo Penev (Pensoft), ??
-Learning and Education.
+Catriona MacCallum (PLoS), Abel Packer (SciELO) Learning and Education.
 The panelists were Dr. Marie Studer (Encyclopedia of Life), Dr. Douglas Wilkin (CK-12 Foundation), Dr. Devin Reese (NSF Resource Center), Dr. Ken Walker (Museum Victoria), and Natalie Zamora (INBIO).
 Building Collaborative Networks for Science and the Humanities through Scientific Literature.
 The panelists were Dr. Janet Browne (Harvard), Dr. Alain Touwaide (Smithsonian), Dr. Peggy Macnamara (Field Museum), and Dr. Chris Wildrick (Syracuse University).

 These were followed by breakout sessions that focused on four key questions for the future of the BHL: